noahsscott/phonics-project/00-project-overview/AI Guides/Project Context Handover Template.md

 - **Memory features**: Use sparingly, only for major decisions and direct dependencies

 ## Current Priorities
-1. Develop comprehensive word lists organised by phonics pattern
+1. Develop Group 1.2 word lists (c/k, e, h, r, m, d)
-2. Create sight word progression mapping decodable vs irregular
-3. Build Cantonese-specific practice materials for problem sounds
+2. Create teaching sequence for blending SATPIN + Group 1.2
-4. Design assessment rubrics and progress tracking
+3. Design assessment rubrics for progress tracking
+4. Build Cantonese-specific error correction materials
+5. Create decodable reading passages using completed word lists

 ## At the end of the session
 I will close the session manually and notify you (alternatively if we get close to context limits please notify me and we will close the session), at which point: